-Appendix 6 shows the key indicators that will be used to monitor the delivery of the Management Plan.
+Appendix 6 shows the key targets from the national Protected Landscapes Targets and Outcomes Framework and additional local key indicators that will be used to monitor the delivery of the Management Plan.
 The monitoring indicators will demonstrate change over time.
 There are timed targets within supporting documents such as the Board's key performance indicators and the Cotswolds Nature Recovery Plan.
-National targets for protected landscapes supported by an outcomes monitoring framework are currently being worked on.